-The operating modes of the Timer4/5 module are determined by setting the appropriate bit(s) in the 16-bit T4CON and T5CON SFRs.
+The Operating modes of the Timer4/5 module are determined by setting the appropriate bit(s) in the 16-bit T4CON and T5CON SFRs.

-For 32-bit timer/counter operation, Timer4 is the least significant word and Timer5 is the most significant of the 32-bit timer.
+For 32-bit timer/counter operation, Timer4 is the LS Word and Timer5 is the MS Word of the 32-bit timer.

-Note: For 32-bit timer operation, T5CON control bits are ignored.
+- Note: For 32-bit timer operation, T5CON control bits are ignored.
 Only T4CON control bits are used for setup and control.
 Timer4 clock and gate inputs are utilized for the 32-bit timer module but an interrupt is generated with the Timer5 interrupt flag (T5IF) and the interrupt is enabled with the Timer5 interrupt enable bit (T5IE).

+- Note: In some devices, one or more of the TxCK pins may be absent.
+Therefore, for such timers, the following modes should not be used:

+1. TCS = 1 (16-bit counter)

+2. TCS = 0, TGATE = 1 (gated time

+- accumulation)